sublee/convgen/README.md

 - **Detailed diagnostics**
   *All* matching and conversion errors in a single pass are reported together, so you can fix everything at once instead of stopping at the first error.
+In addition, Convgen provides [Lint](#lint) support for real-time feedback during development.

   ```
   main.go:10:10: invalid match between User and api.User